rtimmerman/misc/2017confwriteup.md

 T_ECHO "hello, world"
 ```

 All of the tokens php has available to it are found within `zend_language_scanner`.
-Once tokenised, the script is parsed by the `zend_language_parser` into a state machine which then exectued: an instance of Zend AST (Abstract Syntax Tree).
-The abstract tree is then converted into byte code.
+Once tokenised, the script is parsed by the `zend_language_parser` into a state machine which is then exectued: an instance of Zend AST (Abstract Syntax Tree).
+This abstract tree is then converted into byte code before being executed by the PHP core.

-### Examining the Byte Code
+### PHP Bytecode Primer
 Tools such as the VLD (Vulcan Logic Disassembler) allow programmers to examine the actual byte code of php application.
 The tool itself can be installed directly from PEAR or compiled from github.
 Install from PECL:

 ```bash